 DID YOU KNOW…

 A common mistake when planning your lighting is to not think through the task of each illumination point in the space, resulting in light sources placed in areas where they don’t necessarily contribute to their full potential.
-Take into consideration these points before picking your lights:

 It’s easy to place spotlights and lamps so that they look good on a drawing, but in reality, they may work and look completely different.
 A good rule of thumb when installing lighting, is to focus on places where there is something in particular to illuminate – for example to highlight a painting, a certain detail or something else you want to emphasize.